AzuraCast/azuracast-docs/user-guide/logs.md

 In addition to the logs you can also view the IceCast, SHOUTcast and Liquidsoap configuration scripts that AzuraCast automatically generates for you.

+# Docker Container Logs

+Some system logs can only be accessed from a shell session on the host computer.
+You can run `docker-compose logs -f <container_name>` to access container logs from the terminal.

+## Available Containers

+### nginx_proxy
+### nginx_proxy_letsencrypt
+### web
+### mariadb
+### redis
+### stations

 # Log Types

+### AzuraCast Application Log

+This log file contains the log output of the AzuraCast application itself.
+If you encounter any errors with the application itself you will most likely find more information about those errors in this log file.